zeevick10/bitcoin-educational-content/courses/cyp201/en.md

 ### Applications of Hash Functions in Bitcoin

-The most used hash function in Bitcoin is **SHA256** ("*Secure Hash Algorithm 256 bits"*).
+The most used hash function in Bitcoin is **SHA256** ("_Secure Hash Algorithm 256 bits"_).
 Designed in the early 2000s by the NSA and standardized by the NIST, it produces a 256-bit hash output.

 This function is used in many aspects of Bitcoin.
 At the protocol level, it is involved in the Proof-of-Work mechanism, where it is applied in double hashing to search for a partial collision between the header of a candidate block, created by a miner, and the difficulty target.
 If this partial collision is found, the candidate block becomes valid and can be added to the blockchain.

 SHA256 is also used in the construction of a Merkle tree, which is notably the accumulator used for recording transactions in blocks.
 This structure is also found in the Utreexo protocol, which allows for reducing the size of the UTXO Set.
-Additionally, with the introduction of Taproot in 2021, SHA256 is exploited in MAST (*Merkelised Alternative Script Tree*), which allows revealing only the spending conditions actually used in a script, without disclosing the other possible options.
+Additionally, with the introduction of Taproot in 2021, SHA256 is exploited in MAST (_Merkelised Alternative Script Tree_), which allows revealing only the spending conditions actually used in a script, without disclosing the other possible options.
 It is also used in the calculation of transaction identifiers, in the transmission of packets over the P2P network, in electronic signatures...
 Finally, and this is of particular interest in this training, SHA256 is used at the application level for the construction of Bitcoin wallets and the derivation of addresses.

 Most of the time, when you come across the use of SHA256 on Bitcoin, it will actually be a double hash SHA256, noted "**HASH256**", which simply consists of applying SHA256 twice successively:

+$$
-HASH256(m) = SHA256(SHA256(m))
+\text{HASH256}(m) = \text{SHA256}(\text{SHA256}(m))
+$$

 This practice of double hashing adds an extra layer of security against certain potential attacks, even though a single SHA256 is today considered cryptographically secure.